JetBrains/kotlin-mobile-docs/topics/integrate-in-existing-app.md

     ![Warnings about platform-dependent code](warnings-android-specific-code.png){width=450}

-4. Remove Android-specific code by replacing it with cross-platform Kotlin code or connecting to Android-specific APIs using [`expect` and `actual` declarations](connect-to-platform-specific-apis.md).
+4. Remove Android-specific code by replacing it with cross-platform Kotlin code or connecting to Android-specific APIs using [`expect` and `actual` declarations](connect-to-platform-specific-apis.md) by completing the following steps.

 #### Replace Android-specific code with cross-platform code {initial-collapse-state="collapsed"}